 Your template should be organized around key objectives.
 What do you absolutely need to learn by the end of this call?
 We structure our templates around five core areas: understanding the full story, qualifying the fit, uncovering the real problems, clarifying the budget and timeline, and mapping out the decision-making process.
 This approach turns a simple chat into a strategic diagnostic session.
 By consistently following this framework, you create a repeatable process that not only improves your own performance but also provides valuable data you can use to refine your entire sales playbook.
 This structure gives you the freedom to listen actively and ask insightful follow-up questions because you know your core bases are covered.

-Ask Open-Ended Questions to Get the Full Story
+Get the Full Story with Open-Ended Questions

 The foundation of any good discovery call is the open-ended question.
 These are questions that can’t be answered with a simple "yes" or "no." Instead, they invite the prospect to share details, context, and stories.
 As the team at Pipedrive notes, "They make the customer talk more and give you valuable information."
 Instead of asking, "Are you happy with your current software?" try, "Can you walk me through how your team uses your current software?"
 This simple shift encourages a narrative, giving you a much richer understanding of their day-to-day reality, their frustrations, and their goals.
 Using these types of probing questions helps you gather the critical details you need to tailor a solution.